bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Even then, I still didn't have a sort order.
 I knew the text was important somehow, but I had already spent 2 hours with the radio.

 In all, it felt like a puzzle that didn't respect solvers' time.
 And I already have very strong feelings about puzzles that intentionally waste solvers' time.
-Hell, even HQ seemed to encourage it, given their hint on the puzzle was an uncharacteristically unhelpful "try looking at the puzzle".
+Hell, even HQ seemed to encourage it, given their hint they gave on the puzzle was an uncharacteristically unhelpful "try looking at the puzzle".
 Twice.

 I got back to HQ at around 7:00, very annoyed.
 Sniper commented that it was a "Never Gonna Give You Up Run Around", emphasizing the last two words (which happened to be a lyric in that song).